-- # "The inventories and identifications required under...[this Act]...shall be completed in consultation with tribal government and Native Hawaiian organization officials and traditional religious leaders." § 3003(b)(1)(A) - "Upon request by an Indian tribe or Native Hawaiian organization which receives or should have received notice, a museum or Federal agency shall supply additional available documentation to supplement the information required by subsection (a) of this section." § 3003(b)(2)
+- Policy: "Each Federal agency and each museum which has possession or control over holdings or collections of Native American human remains and associated funerary objects shall compile an inventory of such items and...identify the geographical and cultural affiliation of such item." § 3003(a) - Requirements - "The inventories and identifications required under...[this Act]...shall be completed in consultation with tribal government and Native Hawaiian organization officials and traditional religious leaders." § 3003(b)(1)(A) - "Upon request by an Indian tribe or Native Hawaiian organization which receives or should have received notice, a museum or Federal agency shall supply additional available documentation to supplement the information required by subsection (a) of this section." § 3003(b)(2)

-Stone Cist Graves, Northern Estonia
+Stone Cist Graves, Northern Estonia4